chrisemunt/mg_web/README.md

 ### v2.8.43d (5 October 2025):
    * Introduce additional checks for clients terminating their request before a full response has been delivered.
-   * Improve the performance of request where the response payload is delivered as the output from the web function (i.e. non-stream mode).
+   * Improve the performance of requests where the response payload is delivered as the output from the web function (i.e. non-stream mode).